 Multiple BANs + other UWBs (level 3)

-In this level, it is assumed that there a certain number of UWB systems which are not based on this standard such as 15.4 coexisting with a certain number of BANs (eg. 2 or 3 networks.)
+In this level, it is assumed that there a certain number of UWB systems which are not based on this standard such as 15.4 coexisting with a certain number of BANs (e.g., 2 or 3 networks.)

 The proposed MAC may support this level with some optional features.